LinusCDE/retris/README.md

 - Install the [oecore toolchain](https://remarkable.engineering/).
   - If you're not using linux, you might want to adjust the path in `.cargo/config`
 - Compile it with `cargo build --release`.
 It should automatically cross-compile.

+## reMarkable 2 support

+As of now, the new framebuffer is not yet figured out.
+As soon as that happens and libremarkable gets updated, I can fix this sw to work on the rM 2.